mattmaynes2/aria/reports/final/6-Appendix/D-Process/1-DevelopmentProcess.md

 ### Development Process

 #### Introduction {-}

-##### What is a process? {-}
-- imposition of a structure to development

-##### Why do we need a process? {-}
-- project has a long lifespan (8 months)
+An important part of any sizeable software project is the selection of a development process.
+A development process imposes a particular structure on the development of a product.
+The process used for the development of this project was created with the following factors in mind:

+- Project lifespan: Work on the project will last at least 8 months; other developers may also continue working on the project after the two school terms are complete

-- 4 people working on it, we need to keep everyone synchronized
+- Team Size: There are four team members working on the project, the process needs to keep everyone synchronized and organize the assignment of work to team members

-- we have some specific deadlines that we need to hit
-- reporting is critical, we need to ensure that our goals are clearly defined, and that work toward them is tracked so that it's easier to write about
+- Reporting: The final project report critical to the project's success, the process should make the report easy to write

-- our process should also ensure that code is of the quality expected of a fourth year project
+- Code Quality: The process should ensure that work products are of the quality expected of a fourth year project.

-##### Considerations in in process creation {-}
-- team size (the team is small, 4 people)
-- lifetime of project (someone should be able to pick it up after we finish)
+- Maintainability and Extensibility: The end result of the project should be maintainable and extensible; a developer who is new to the project should have an easy time developing for it.

-- it should be easy to follow, not an obstacle
+- Ease of Implementation: The process should not be an obstacle to development

-#### Overall Development {-}

-##### Develop product requirements {-}
-- why are we developing the product?
-- what can the product do?

-##### Activities {-}
-- Use case diagrams
-- Scenarios
-- SHOULD WRITE DOWN Create a roadmap (how to get to the vision)

-##### Team Workflow {-}
-- Iterative approach
-- Source code management

-#### Tools {-}
+Given these goals, the process used for this project incorporates some elements of Extreme Programming and other agile methodologies.
+Use of practices which are widely accepted in industry also ensures that new developers are comfortable working on the project.
+The process prescribes some practices to be used for: Source code management, Code reviews, Issue Tracking, and Testing.

-##### Source Code management {-}
+##### Source Code Management {-}

+The project uses a source code management tool to achieve the following goals:

-- We have multiple people working on the same code, we need to maintain a version of the software that is in a consistent state
+- Allows many team members to work on the same codebase and maintain a consistent master copy of the product

-- We want to be able to track changes to files so that we can undo them if necessary, and get hints about what changes introduced problems
+- Track changes to files in order to locate changes that may have introduced bugs

-- Allows people to work independently on a set of files and merge them together
+- Allows team members to work independently

-We use git because it provides solutions to all of these issues.
-While several tools can provide the benefits that we need, git is a familiar choice for all team members, in addition to being a de-facto standard in the open source software community.
+This project uses git because it provides solutions to all of these issues. git is familiar to all team members, in addition to being a de-facto standard in the open source software community.
-This makes the process easier to follow, and potentially makes it easier for other developers to pick up the project when we are done with it
+Using git over other SCM tools makes the process easier to follow, and improvse the experience of any new developer that might choose to maintain the project.

-Hosted git server

-- using a hosted git server allows us to access our code anywhere

-- makes sharing with other developers easy

-Github is a free hosting service for git repositories.
-It is well known in the development community, and accomplishes both of the goals stated above.
-Additionally, it provides some project management tools that we can used, as explained in subsequent sections.
+The project's git repository is hosted on Github.
+Github allows the team to access the project anywhere, and makes sharing code with new developers very simple.
+Additionally, Github provides some project management tools that can be used elsewhere in the process, as explained in subsequent sections.

-##### Branching and Code Reviews
+##### Branching and Code Reviews {-}

 We make strategic use of a git feature, branching, in order to ensure that code which makes it into the official version of our software is of the quality expected of a fourth year project.
 A technique we are